andrewchambers/hermes/doc/quick-start/quick-start.md

 ```

-Hermes has created a configuration file - cfg.jdn, some security keys used for package verifying packages, an sqlite database of installed packages, some lock files for coordinating
+Hermes has created a configuration file - cfg.jdn, some security keys used for verifying packages, an sqlite database of installed packages, some lock files for coordinating
 parallel package builds, and a folder - /hpkg for installing packages into.

 For a detailed reference of these files see the [package store manual entry](../man/hermes-package-store.7.md),